Product-Led SEO Metrics and KPIs: A Guide to Programmable Growth

 Your product serves as a content hub.
 This means optimizing product-related content to attract organic traffic.

 • User-Generated Content: Encourage users to create and share content within your product.
-User reviews, testimonials, and case studies can serve as valuable SEO assets.
+User reviews, testimonials, and case studies can serve as valuable SEO assets, providing fresh, relevant content that search engines favor.

 • Landing Pages: Develop dedicated landing pages for key product features and use cases.
 These pages should be optimized for relevant keywords and provide clear calls to action.